fledge-iot/fledge/docs/plugin_developers_guide/04_north_plugins.rst

     * - Name
       - Description
     * - name
-      - The name of the plugin
+      - The name of the plugin.
     * - version
       - The version of the plugin expressed as a string.
 This usually but not always matches the current version of Fledge.
     * - flags
       - A bitmap of flags that give extra information about the plugin.
     * - interface
-      - The interface version, currently north plugins are at interface version 1.0.0
+      - The interface version, currently north plugins are at interface version 1.0.0.
     * - config
       - The default configuration for the plugin.
 In C/C++ plugins this is returned as a string containing the JSON structure.